ChristianNguyendinh/scaling-octo-sansa/README.md

 TODO:
 - facebook page search uses user api key, that is annoying.
 Find another source for profile pic or just use google image search.
 - convert to ES6
-- use a custom sql database for practice?
 - have twitter refresh everytime page is loaded
 - have news articles refresh once a day? -- have to delete old ones
 - Handle API failures more gracefully